edgemali/edgemali.github.io/docs/2023/call_paper.en.md

-# Overview
+# Call for papers

-> *The scientific culture in the country is underdeveloped, with minimal publications attributed to Malian authors and researchers.
-We would like to use this forum to bring together and encourage aspiring researchers and researchers from diverse fields to investigate various subjects related to machine learning or work on projects for local downstream applications.
-This call is not limited to academic research, industry solutions worthy of highlights should submit as well.
-Although we are not a big research venue, we encourage both Malians abroad and local researchers to submit work, to be presented and showcased.
-Candidates have the possibility to submit a full research paper (completed or preliminary manuscripts), or position paper responding to one or more of the underlying themes of the workshop.*
+> *The scientific community in Mali is currently limited, with few publications from Malian authors and researchers.
+To address this gap, we are hosting a forum to encourage and bring together aspiring and established researchers from diverse fields to explore various subjects related to machine learning and work on projects with local applications.
+We welcome submissions from both academic researchers and industry professionals, and we aim to showcase a range of innovative solutions.*

+> *While we may not be a large research venue, we invite both Malians abroad and local researchers to submit their work for presentation and discussion.
+We welcome full research papers, as well as preliminary manuscripts and position papers, that respond to one or more of the underlying themes of the workshop.
+We hope that this initiative will contribute to the growth of the scientific community in Mali and inspire more research in this field.
+Potential questions that can be considered are: *

 > * ***`How to make ML research be cheaper for communities with limited resources?`***
 > * ***`What are strategies and techniques to overcome the limitation in resources?`***